-Clearing the land-David's bragging, and the end of it- Burning the log-heaps-Our logging bee-What prejudice can do-Our fences and crops nearly burned-The woods on fire-Building a snake-fence-"Shingle" pigs give us sore trouble-"Breachy" horses and cattle.
+Clearing the land-David's bragging, and the end of it-Burning the log-heaps-Our logging bee-What prejudice can do-Our fences and crops nearly burned-The woods on fire-Building a snake-fence-'Shingle' pigs give us sore trouble-'Breachy' horses and cattle.

-THE first thing that had to be done with the land was to make a farm of it, by cutting down and burning as many trees as we could before the end of August, to have some room for sowing wheat in the first or second week of September.
+HE first thing that had to be done with the land was to make a farm of it, by cutting down and burning as many trees as we could before the end of August, to have some room for sowing wheat in the first or second week of September.
 It was now well on in June, so that we had very little time.
-However, by hiring two men to chop (we didn't board or lodge them) and setting our other hired man to help, and with the addition of what my brothers Robert and David could do, we expected to get a tolerably-sized field ready.
+However, by hiring two men to chop (we didn't board or lodge them) and setting our other hired men to help, and with the addition of what my brothers Robert and David could do, we expected to get a tolerably-sized field ready.
 Henry and I were too young to be of much use; Henry, the elder, being only about fifteen.
 As to Andrew, he could not bear such work, and paid one of the men to work for him.
 Yet both he and we had all quite enough to do, in the lighter parts of the business.
-We had got axes in Toronto, and our man fitted them into the crooked handles flour of his own to sell.
-I have known us for a fortnight having to use potatoes instead of bread, when our neighbours happened to be as ill-provided as we, and could not lend us a "baking."
+We had got axes in Toronto, and our man fitted them into the crooked handles which they use in Canada.
+A British axe.